Germany and France: Cities shocked as youths riot and attack police | DW | 22.07.2020

 "It is not the 'migration background' that triggers the violence," Dirk Beier argues.
 He says it is rather the biographical context that he sees as a burden.
 "Migrant communities are confronted with higher levels of unemployment and a sense that they have no future," he observes.

-The scenes in Stuttgart and Frankfurt have led to talk of parallels with rioting in the suburbs of some of France's larger cities, the banlieues, where migrants make up a large proportion of the community and social conditions are, to put it mildly, harsh.
-Every couple of years the social tensions erupt into violence that all too often leaves a trail of devastation through the banlieues.
+The scenes in Stuttgart and Frankfurt have led to talk of parallels with rioting in the suburbs of some of France's larger cities, the banlieues, where migrants make up a large proportion of the community.
+Social conditions are, to put it mildly, harsh.
+Every couple of years tensions erupt into violence that all too often leaves a trail of devastation through the banlieues.
 The images that are then transported are similar to those in Frankfurt.
 And there is another parallel: hatred of the police.

 Read more: French police officers charged with manslaughter